Temasys/skylink-android-sample/README.md

 1. Create config.xml under res/values and add values for app_key and app_secret.
 See [config_example.xml](https://github.com/Temasys/skylink-android-sample/blob/master/sampleapp/src/main/res/values/config_example.xml) for more details
 1. Build the project
 1. Run the sampleapp module

+## Sample App structure
+The architecture of Sample app is the way we organize the code to have a clear structure.
+We try to separate between the application layer and the SDK usage layer.
+With the separated parts, the user can easily change each part without changing the others and extend the functionality of the application.
+For example, the user can using different view components to display GUI of the application while keeping the same logics which using the SDK.

+The MVP (Model - View - Presenter) architecture used in the Sample App mainly divided into three main parts: View - Presenter - Service
+    + View: responsible for displaying GUI and getting user events.
+    + Presenter: responsible for processing app logic and implementing callbacks sent from the SkylinkSDK
+    + Service: responsible for sending requests to SkylinkSDK, using SkylinkConnection instance to communicate with the Skylink SDK, the service part also contain the models (M) of the application.

+For more details in Sample app's architecture, please refer to (https://github.com/Temasys/skylink-android-sample/blob/master/sampleapp/SAArch.md)

 # Temasys SDK for Android